 In June 2019, The Stem Cell Network launched a new national research funding competition comprised of four translational research programs in stem cell and regenerative medicine.
 The first funding competition is for projects and clinical trials up to 25 months in length (January 1, 2020 – January 31, 2022).
 SCN anticipates that a second competition will be launched in early 2020.
 Together, $11 million will be made available through these peer-reviewed funding competitions to support Canadian stem cell research.
 Note: Funding is dependent on the completion of SCN’s 2019-22 contribution agreement with the Government of Canada.
 (See Research Funding Programs below).

-NEW: Disruptive Research Program LOI
+Disruptive Research Program LOI – Now Closed

 On July 11, SCN launched the Disruptive Research Program (DRP) with a specific (LOI) Letters of Intent process that is only applicable to this program.
 The DRP will support national, multidisciplinary research projects that bring forward high-impact ideas and approaches to enable innovative and transformative research that will seed subsequent translation activity.